therealnicoroshi/modlist/README.md

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.

+ ## - Could not download x:

+ Sometimes due to multiple downloads happening at once some files may not download correctly from Nexus or Lovers Lab manual downloads.

+ Running wabbajack again should allow these files to download.

   ### Potentially Problematic Files

- ## - Could not download x:

- If any of these files fails to download use the links below to download the files then add the archives to your download folder location for the list, and re-run Wabbajack to continue.
+ If any of the larger files from Mega fails to download use the links below to download the files manually then add the archives to your download folder location for the list, and re-run Wabbajack to continue.

 [BDOR 2024 Male Collection By Kirax](https://mega.nz/file/LDJRCbAL#NZHM3h56l10gnIDcHI7rJ3rtJnM5lESQvVGM9ugemuM)